invisibleacropolis-ops/RNGEN/data/factions/factREADME.md

 - **Structure nouns** – Collective nouns that describe the organisation type (e.g. "Order", "Syndicate", "League").
 Use singular forms to avoid subject-verb agreement issues when the template adds pluralisation.
 - **Location modifiers** – Geographic or cosmological anchors (e.g. "of the Sapphire Coast", "from Orion", "of Western Reach").
 Store the leading preposition if one is required so templates can reuse the phrase verbatim.

 Maintain each category as a dedicated Godot Resource (`.tres` or `.res`) or compatible JSON/CSV surrogate that the data conversion step can ingest.
 Align resource naming with the category (for example, `ideology_terms.tres`).
 This repository now includes `ideology_terms.tres`, `structure_nouns.tres`, and `location_modifiers.tres` under `data/factions/` so designers have ready-to-wire exemplars for each bucket.
+Parallel template variants—`ideology_terms_template.tres`, `structure_nouns_template.tres`, and `location_modifiers_template.tres`—live alongside the production lists to document authoring conventions without risking accidental edits to live data.

 ## Resource conversion workflow